-- 1 tbsp maple syrup
+- 1 tablespoons maple syrup or honey

-- 2 tbsp coconut milk
+- 2 tablespoons coconut milk

-- 1 tsp vanilla
+- 1 teaspoon vanilla

 - Take the tin out of the fridge and pour the chocolate sauce over the top, spread with a spatula and sprinkle with the remaining toasted almonds.
 Place back in the fridge for 2-3 hours.
-Remove, slice and keep in an air-tight container in the refrigerator.
-Should last for a week or so.

 - Once firm, remove from the tin and peel off the baking paper.
 Slice and keep in an air-tight container in the refrigerator for up to a week.